-This page has been updated for January 2022 and covers basic policies for the Golden Bear Experience, which includes Golden Bear Advising, Golden Bear Prep, and Golden Bear Orientation.
+This page has been updated for Spring 2023 and covers basic policies for the Golden Bear Experience, which includes Golden Bear Advising, Golden Bear Prep, and Golden Bear Orientation.
 Updates will be made here and communicated via email as plans are solidified for GBO programming.

 - Participation for all newly admitted undergraduate students is required for Golden Bear Advising, Golden Bear Prep, and Golden Bear Orientation.
 There are elements of each which are mandatory for each student; that is, not completing them can adversely affect your enrollment at UC Berkeley.
 Note: Any event that is tied to your enrollment will be clearly identified.